Partlow Center: Founding

+Searcy Hospital opened in 1902 to serve the mentally ill in the southern part of the state.

+Partlow, which opened in 1923 to care for the intellectually disabled, was located about two miles away from Bryce Hospital in Tuscaloosa, Ala., and was under the supervision of the superintendent of Bryce although it had a separate board of trustees.

-Starting in the 1900s, doctors in Alabama adopted a eugenics model to think about mental disabilities.
+Early in the 1900s, doctors in Alabama had adopted a eugenics model to think about mental disabilities.
 They sought to segregate people with disabilities and also forcibly sterilize them so they would not have children, who the doctors believed would also be "mentally-deficient."
 In 1915, doctors from the Medical Association of the State of Alabama formed the Alabama Society for Mental Hygiene, led by William Partlow, to research and advocate for care for "mental defectives."
 In 1919, the state legislature of Alabama passed a bill allowing for the creation of a home for the feeble-minded.
 This bill also gave the superintendent of the school the power to sterilize the patients without consent.

-As the Alabama Home for the Feeble-Minded, it began operations in 1919 with William Partlow as the superintendent.
+As the Alabama Home for the Feeble-Minded, Partlow began operations in 1919 with William Partlow as the superintendent.
 Its final facility opened in 1923.
 Only two months after opening, the institution was full of people that had been transferred from poorhouses, jails, orphanages, and other institutions.
 In 1925, Partlow had 277 patients.
 In 1927, the school was renamed the Partlow State School for Mental Deficients, after eugenicist William D. Partlow.

+Partlow, like the two institutions for the mentally ill, included a large farm that was operated by the residents who were able, making the institution nearly self-sufficient.

 Compulsory sterilizations

 The same law that authorized the creation of the state school allowed the superintendent to forcibly sterilize the "inmates".
 William Partlow, as both the proponent of the law and the founding superintendent, used that power to sterilize every inmate upon their release from the state school.

 In 1923, Partlow became the superintendent of Alabama Insane Hospitals as well as the state school.
 He continued to advocate for more laws about compulsory sterilization.
 In 1934, he proposed a bill that would allow for sterilizations of every patient upon release (something he was already doing), as well as forming boards of doctors that would design on groups to be sterilized.
 It would also allow every superintendent of an institution to sterilize inmates.
 The bill passed both houses of the Alabama legislature but was vetoed by the governor, who was worried about its constitutionality.
-Parlow re-introduced the bill, where it was vetoed by the governer.
+Parlow re-introduced the bill, where it was vetoed by the governor.
 After this, he halted the use of involuntary sterilizations on his patients.
 Partlow continued to try to pass legislation through 1945, when the tide was turning against eugenics due to its association with Nazi Germany.

 In total, 224 people were sterilized in Alabama.
-The vast majority of them were at either the state school or Alabama Insane Hospital, now known as Bryce Hospital.
+The vast majority of them were at either the state school or Bryce Hospital.